hmcts/design-system/app/views/patterns/filter-a-list/README.md

-Help users find items in a long list in a way that matches their mental model and preference.
+Help users filter a list of items based on their preferences.

 {{dsExample({
   section: 'patterns',